 The term “credit counseling” has been used a lot as of late, but what does it mean when it comes to bankruptcy?
-The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA) introduced several new provisions including the requirement that a person planning to file for bankruptcy protection complete a credit counseling course within 180 days before filing.
+The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA) introduced several new provisions including the requirement that a person planning to file for bankruptcy protection complete credit counseling within 180 days before filing.
 They must also complete a debtor education course after filing to have their debts discharged.
 The Department of Justice’s U.S. Trustee Program, also referred to as EOUST, approves organizations to provide the mandatory credit counseling and debtor education courses.

-Bankruptcy Credit Counseling Course
+Bankruptcy Credit Counseling Certificate

 - An interactive course you can take from the comfort of your home online or by phone

 - Animated, Certified Personal Finance Counselors® to walk you through the briefing

 - A useful, informative personal finance tool that is easy to navigate

 - The ability to stop at any time – to take a break or to speak with a counselor – and start where you left off

 - Customized feedback based on the information you provide